wormhole-foundation/example-native-token-transfers/evm/README.md

 6. **Mint or Unlock**

 Once a transfer has been successfully verified, the tokens can be minted (if the mode is "burning") or unlocked (if the mode is "locking") to the recipient on the destination chain.
-Note that the source token decimals are bounded betweeen 0 and `TRIMMED_DECIMALS` as enforced in the wire format.
+Note that the source token decimals are bounded between 0 and `TRIMMED_DECIMALS` as enforced in the wire format.
 The transfer amount is untrimmed (scaled-up) if the destination chain token decimals exceed `TRIMMED_DECIMALS`.
-Once the approriate number of tokens have been minted or unlocked to the recipient, the `TransferRedeemed` event is emitted.
+Once the appropriate number of tokens have been minted or unlocked to the recipient, the `TransferRedeemed` event is emitted.

 _Events_